Zoarial94/Alexa-Class/README.md

 ```
 * Alexa will attempt to say what is given
 * `std::string s`
-  * A string representation of what alexa will respond with
+  * A string of what alexa will respond with

 ```cpp
 void ssml(std::string s);
 ```
 * Alexa will attpempt to say what is given
 * `std::string s`
-  * A string representation of what alexa will respond with formatted in [SSML](https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html)
+  * A string of what alexa will respond with formatted in [SSML](https://developer.amazon.com/docs/custom-skills/speech-synthesis-markup-language-ssml-reference.html)

 #### Card

-These functions affect the card the can show in the alexa app
+These functions affect the card that can show in the alexa app

 ---